An Anglo-Saxon Dictionary

-An Anglo-Saxon Dictionary is a dictionary of Old English (also known as Anglo-Saxon).
+An Anglo-Saxon Dictionary is a dictionary of Old English (also known as Anglo-Saxon) complied by Joseph Bosworth and Thomas Northcote Toller in the nineteenth century.
 Four editions of the dictionary were published.
 It has often (especially in earlier times) been considered the definitive lexicon for Old English.
 It is often referred to by the names of its compilers, for example Bosworth or Bosworth & Toller.

 Editions

 1838 edition

 This was written by Joseph Bosworth, who in 1858 became the Rawlinsonian Professor of Anglo-Saxon at the University of Oxford: the post was renamed in 1916 as the Rawlinson and Bosworth Professorship of Anglo-Saxon, in Bosworth's honour.

 1898 edition

 While being attributed to "J. Bosworth & T. N. Toller", this was a revision by Thomas Northcote Toller, based on Bosworth's 1838 dictionary, Bosworth's papers, and additions by Toller.

 1921 edition

 Thomas Northcote Toller issued a supplement in 1921.

 1972 edition

 Alistair Campbell issued an edition with "enlarged addenda and corrigenda" in 1972.